python-cmd2/cmd2/docs/pycon2010/pycon2010.rst

 What you get
 ============

-    * Abbreviated commands
     * Script files
+    * Commands at invocation
     * Output redirection
-    * Commands at invocation
     * Python
+    * Transcript-based testing

     * Searchable command history
     * Quitting the application
     * Comments
     * Misc. pre-defined commands
-    * Transcript-based testing

 More
 ====